Anadea/anadea_blog/content/posts/real-estate-software-development-outsourcing-what-you-should-know/index.md

   - development
 industries:
   - real-estate
+questionary:
+  - question: How much does real estate app development outsourcing cost?
+    answer: There are numerous factors (project scope, tech stack, integrations, complexity, etc.) that influence costs.
+The cost of development of an MVP with basic listing, search, and CRM features may start at around $30,000.
+      Meanwhile, custom enterprise-grade platforms with AI-powered tools will be significantly more expensive.
+To better plan your budget allocation, you can contact us and get a project estimate.
+  - question: Which engagement models fit proptech startups and enterprises?
+    answer: Startups typically prefer the time-and-materials model.
+It ensures high flexibility when their requirements evolve.
+Fixed-price or hybrid models are commonly chosen by enterprises, as they often have well-defined projects and governance.
+For long-term projects that require flexible scaling, the dedicated team model is a sensible choice.
+  - question: How do we evaluate code quality and ensure we can switch vendors if needed?
+    answer: Code quality can be assessed in several ways.
+It can be done through architecture reviews, documentation standards, automated testing coverage, and regular code audits.
+Clean repositories and coding standards will help you reduce dependency on a single vendor.
+When you have full access to source code, documentation, and infrastructure,  you can seamlessly transfer your project to another team.
 ---
 According to [Deloitte’s Global Outsourcing Survey](https://www.deloitte.com/content/dam/assets-shared/docs/services/consulting/2025/global-outsourcing-survey-2024.pdf), more than 70% of organizations outsource software development.
 Among the main reasons for using third-party services, businesses name improved access to talent and cost savings.
 Another important argument in favor of outsourcing is faster software delivery.